IReznykov/Blog/Wpf windows on two screens/README.md

 # Post Wpf windows on two screens
-There is a code for the post https://ireznykov.com/2017/01/13/wpf-windows-on-two-screens/
+There is a code for the post https://ireznykov.com/2017/01/13/wpf-windows-on-two-screens/ and https://www.codeproject.com/Articles/1165544/Wpf-windows-on-two-screens

 #Abstract
 The post shows how to position Wpf window on secondary monitor or show two windows on two monitors.
 The post contains complete code and we discuss how to address several scenarios.